-The folks behind Olazzo and Gringos & Mariachis bought Mia’s Pizzas and revamped it with a new name and décor.
+The folks behind Olazzo and Gringos & Mariachis bought Mia's Pizzas and revamped it with a new name and décor.
 They kept the Naples-style pies that come from a wood-burning oven, but added small plates and healthy options.
-Sit in the cheery dining room with green, gray and white accents or under an umbrella on
+Sit in the cheery dining room with green, gray and white accents or under an umbrella on the patio.

 This friendly and elegant Lebanese staple has a large, sunny patio that beckons lunch and dinner patrons outside when the weather is good to try garlicky hummus, stuffed grape leaves, chicken kabobs, veal chops, and dozens of small-plate dishes.

 Sublime American bistro fare served in a restored Victorian building next to railroad tracks; the building once served as a general store and still houses a post office.
 Entrees range from swordfish to a burger and pizza, including several vegetable options.
 Voted “Best Restaurant in Garrett Park/Kensington” by Bethesda Magazine readers in 2021.